Abortion Clinics Report Threats at 20-Year High

 “Under the Obama Administration, the Department of Justice turned a blind eye to abortion-related crimes, allowing abortion criminals to run amok over the lives of women and their babies.
 We look forward to a new era of justice where the laws of the land are enforced against those within the Abortion Cartel that have behaved as if they are above them,” said Newman.

-Newman is also on the board of the Center for Medical Progress, the group behind a series of debunked videos that used deceptive editing to make it seem like Planned Parenthood representatives were engaging in black-market sales of fetal limbs.
-The center’s founder, David Daleiden, was
+Newman is a former board member for the Center for Medical Progress, the group behind a controversial series of videos that Planned Parenthood claimed used deceptive editing to make it seem like the organization’s representatives were engaging in black-market sales of fetal limbs.

-indicted by a Texas court last year on felony charges of tampering with government documents and the purchase and sale of human organs in relation to the Planned Parenthood videos.

 None of this looks good to Saporta, who said that the Center for Medical Progress videos appeared to be the cause of 2015’s sudden explosion in violence against clinics.

-Note: Editor’s Note: A previous version of this story reported that David Daledien was indicted by a Texas court in connection to the Planned Parenthood videos.
-The charges were subsequently dismissed.
-Additionally, an early version described Newman as being a board member for the Center for Medical Progress.
-He is no longer listed as being associated with the group.